evanfrang/mushroom_classification/README.md

-# telco_churn
+# mushroom_classification

-Playing around with Kaggle data set for Telco Churn
+Playing around with Kaggle data set for mushroom classification as edible or poisonous